-When my daughter started kindergarten this year, I thought that I’d have so much more time for myself and my business.
-But what I quickly found out is, that between pick and drop off, Girl Scouts, PTA, volunteering, regular exercise class, additional work hours and home-work, is that I some how have less free time, than I did when my daughter was at home with me.
+When my daughter started kindergarten, I thought that I’d have so much more time for myself and my business.
+But what I quickly found out is, that between pick up and drop off, Girl Scouts, PTO, volunteering, regular exercise class, additional work hours, and homework, is that I somehow have less free time, than I did when my daughter was at home with me full-time.

-Being busy is part of being a work at home mom – you learn how to employ different time management strategies and you remain flexible, because things are constantly changing as your child and your business grow.
+Being busy is part of being a work-at-home mom – you learn how to employ different time management strategies, and you remain flexible because things are always changing as your child and business grow.

 Yet – it still seems difficult to manage it all.

 Fortunately, there are some easy and simple things that you can do daily, to help you add more time to your day.

 Have you ever needed cash (for a fundraiser, field trip, PTA, book fair, teacher gift, etc.) and then not had any, so you had to make a special trip to the bank?
 This sort of thing happens to me all of the time, but not only with cash.
 I’ll be driving around, and I’ll look down at my gas gauge, only to find out that I’m on empty.
 Again, I’ll have to drive out of my way to get to the nearest gas station, so that I don’t end up stalled out on the side of the road.